Bartolus de Saxoferrato: Legacy

 Already famous in his lifetime, Bartolus was later regarded as the greatest jurist after the renaissance of Roman law.
 This is evident not only from the above-quoted saying, but also from the fact that statutes in Spain 1427/1433 and Portugal 1446 provided that his opinions should be followed where the Roman source texts and the Accursian gloss were silent.
 Lorenzo Valla was driven out of the University of Pavia in 1431 for his critique of Bartolus' Latin style.
 Even in England, where the civil law he had worked on was not applicable, Bartolus was held in high esteem.
 He influenced civilian writers such as Alberico Gentili and Richard Zouch.

-Due to Bartolus' fame, his name was used for the character of a lawyer in many Italian plays and other works, for example Dr. Bartolo in Pierre Beaumarchais' The Barber of Seville (play), and hence Gioachino Rossini's opera The Barber of Seville and Mozart's The Marriage of Figaro.
+Due to Bartolus' fame, his name was used for the character of a lawyer in many Italian plays and other works, for example Dr. Bartolo in Pierre Beaumarchais' The Barber of Seville, and hence Gioachino Rossini's opera The Barber of Seville and Mozart's The Marriage of Figaro.